weiliao81/MWMA/README.md

 # MWMA-50-400_atlas
 The 50, 100, 150, 200, 250, 300, 350, 400-ROI MWMA and the white matter mask in nifti format are provided.

-The functional network label file and the ITKSNAP-description file of the 200-ROI MWMA are provided.
+The functional network label file and the ITKSNAP-description file of the MWMAs at all resolutions are provided.

 # WM_parcellation_demo
 The '01_code' file includes the subfunctions of parcellation procedure and the required tools packages.